 Typically scientific journals have been rated by prestige, often based on subjective evaluations or to some extent on the use of citation indexes.
 Ratings have been done implicitly through university departments, for instance in shortlists of accepted publications for promotion etc. Little attention has been paid to questions of how quickly and efficiently the information passes to experts for whom the information could be useful.
-Thus it would be very useful to develop methods, which would allow the benchmarking of journals for also other factors than the scientific quality of the papers (turnover time from submission to publication, availability, readership etc.).
+Thus it would be very meaningful to develop methods making for benchmarking of journals including also other factors than the scientific quality of the papers (turnover time from submission to publication, availability, readership etc.).
 Such a benchmarking tool will be developed in the project and tested with a number of journals of different categories.
-The main value of such a tool would be as a tool increasing the awareness within scientific communities of the deficiencies of their current communication process, which hopefully will trigger activities to change the process.
+The main value of such a tool could increase awareness within scientific communities of the deficiencies of their current communication process hopefully triggering activities changing the process.